Enjoy the stories in this section. Some of them may even have been true!! Have a favorite war story you've been relating over the years? Well sit down

 his mouth and offered to me.
 It would be an insult to refuse this cherished

-symbol of manhood and so, I placed it in my mouth.
+symbol of manhood, and so, I placed it in my mouth.
 Little did the crowd

-refuse it, either.
-So, with great aplomb, after a couple of exaggerated chomps, I passed it to
+it.
+With great aplomb, after a couple of exaggerated chomps, I passed it to

 another of the men.
-He, in turn, took his chaw and passed it; over 40 men
+In turn, he took his chaw and passed it; over 40 men

-passed the roach that night.
+passed the Roach that night.

 Finally, they decided that I had been a good

-sport, they were drunk enough

-and we could remove my carcass from the
+sport, they were drunk enough, and we could remove my carcass from the

 barrel and throw me in the shower.
-I shocked everyone with a dare; there was an above ground
+I shocked everyone with a dare; there was

-follow me down, in the middle of the night, for a midnight swim
+to strip and follow me down, in the middle of the night, for a midnight swim

 Payne, even drove down in a jeep with our beer.

-pool party at two o'clock in the morning; playing volleyball in the water
+pool party at two o'clock in the morning, playing volleyball in the water

 and having one heck of a good time.
-Someone,

-knocked the ball out of the pool
+Someone knocked the ball out of the pool

 and out into the barbed wire of the green line.
 The men manning the bunkers

-were beside themselves and, I guess, someone called it in.
-Fergy crawled
+were beside themselves, and, I guess, someone called it in.
+Fergie crawled

 through the razor wire to retrieve the ball and received the only wound that

-night, for his trouble, a laceration

-one of his butt cheeks.
+night, for his trouble, a laceration of one of his butt cheeks.
 Even that

 As a result of the report from the guard, the

-M.P.s arrived to break up our little party, but laughed so hard that they
+M.P.s arrived to break up our little party but laughed so hard that they

 could hardly contain themselves.
-They actually talked us into returning to our own area and offered to give
+They talked us into returning to our area

-pool with rockets and mortars.
+our beloved pool with rockets and mortars.
 I would have to wait until my

-turn to go to the field site at LZ Mace, with a short hop to Ham Than and the South China
+turn to go to the field site at L.Z.
+Mace, with a short hop to Ham Than and

+I'll never forget.
 Old gunners never forget.